jonathan-teel/WatchdogGPT/README.md

 Run the script:

 Realtime mode -
-python watchdoggpt.py
+python main.py

 History mode -
-python watchdoggpt.py -m history
+python main.py -m history

+Passing log file -
+python main.py -l output.log

 The script will start monitoring the specified log file, analyzing any new entries, and reporting suspicious activities.
 The analysis results will be printed to the console and written to a file named watchdoggpt_analysis.log in the same directory.